Janvis1902/basic-repository/README.md

 between development and operations teams.

-DevOps allows faster releases, fewer errors, and better quality software using tools like Git and GitHub.
+DevOps allows faster releases, fewer errors, and better quality software using tools like Git and GitHub